Healthy Items Food Banks Always Need

 Our Experience with Needing a Food Bank

-Don’t get me wrong.
-We were grateful to have food, but it did open my eyes to making sure that I donate healthier staples when I donate to my local food bank.
+It didn’t exactly create the healthiest meal, but at least we didn’t starve.
+It was food on our plates and in our stomachs.
+We were grateful to have food, but it opened my eyes to the need to donate healthier staples when I donate to my local food bank.

 How can we make a difference in our community?

 There are so many things we can do to help make a difference.
-If we stop leaving it to the government to fix and step up to be the difference in our communities we can change the world one person at a time.
+If we stop leaving it to the government to fix and step up to be the difference in our communities, we can change the world one person at a time.

 Don’t miss the handy printable of healthier food items to donate to the food pantry at the end of this post.
 Print it and take it to the grocery store for an easy buying guide.